elbakai/dashku-dev-guide/README.md

     # Use server-side compiled Hogan (Mustache) templates.
 Other engines available
     ss.client.templateEngine.use require 'ss-hogan'

-To support the Single Page App setup, Client-Side HTML templates are compiled on the server side, and sent up to the client as functions that can be called with data for injecting into the template.
+To support the Single Page App setup, client-side HTML templates are compiled on the server side, and sent up to the client as functions that can be called with data for injecting into the template.
 In our case, we use a wrapper of Twitter's Hogan.js library to handle the compilation of client-side HTML templates.
 Later on we will show you how this is used in the app.

 __Asset Packing__

 When you want to serve Dashku in production, we call a code feature in SocketStream called Asset Packing.
 Asset Packing will do the following things:

-- Concatenate your CSS and JavaScript files into single files
+- Concatenate your CSS and JavaScript files into single files, so that your app gets served in as few HTTP requests as possible.
-- Use GZIP for reducing the file size of those files
+- Use GZIP for reducing the file size of those files, so that they download in a shorter period of time.
-- Dynamically handle changing the head link and script tags to point to these files
+- Dynamically handle changing the link and script tags inside the html head tag, so that they load these files.

     # Minimize and pack assets if you type: SS_PACK=1 SS_ENV=production node app.js